winmutase21/WinMutASE21Artifact/README.md

 For the experiments, you need to:
 - install curl for downloading the subjects,
 - install python 3.7+ for executing the analysis script,
-- refer to each project's official website to install the dependencies of the subject programs
+- refer to each project's official website to install the dependencies of the subject programs.
+You need yasm to build ffmpeg.

 #### Build from source
 We hardcoded the path `${PROJECT_ROOT}/cmake-bulid-release` in our evaluation script.
 If you don't want to install the